 Meeting NOTICE:

-All next Thursday, November 21st at 7pm.
+All this Thursday, February 20th at 7PM via Zoom.
 The invitation is below.
-If you have trouble with the link, on the night of the meeting you can just open the Zoom website, click on "Meetings", then click on "Join", and enter Meeting ID: 897 4558 2716, and Passcode: 956158.
+If you have trouble with the link, on the night of the meeting you can just open the Zoom website, click on "Meetings", then click on "Join", and enter Meeting ID: 810 4341 6309, and Passcode: 829686.

 You are invited to a Zoom meeting.